aistairc/medLLM_QA_benchmark/README.md

   - [CMExam](https://arxiv.org/abs/2306.03030) (./data/zh/CMExam/cmexam.jsonl)

-### How to evaluate the model using this benchmark
+### How to evaluate the medical LLMs using this benchmark

 ### <ins>Interactive evaluation</ins>